 From a career of programming I have observed some things that have helped me quite a bit.
 See adages.

 I am Don Rozenberg.
 I encourage you to contact me with any problems, comments or suggestions.
-Keep those cards and letters coming.
+Keep those cards and letters coming; they are the only feedback I get.